Application Deadline: Thursday, January 24, 2019

 - Use and distribute the digital resources (see Digital Resources and promotional materials section).

 - Provide information to be posted on the Arts Midwest website.

 - Comply with all crediting requirements.
 This includes consistent crediting of the NEA Big Read, the National Endowment for the Arts, Arts Midwest, and any additional sponsors.

 - Comply with all reporting requirements (see final report template).
-Grantees must adhere to multiple deadlines including submitting event listings before and after their community activities.
+Grantees must adhere to multiple deadlines including providing data before and after their community activities.
 Grantees will be required to submit a final report within 45 days of their final activity with event attendance statistics, partner organization data, media and promotional examples, and narrative responses about their programming.

 - Comply with all federal grant regulations, including providing organizational audit information if required by federal law.
 Please review the Assurance of Compliance document.